 Foods to boost your immune system

 Eating a healthy balanced diet is the best long-term help you can give your immune system.
-However, there are so-called ‘superfoods’ which can give your immune system that extra boost:
+However, there are also so-called ‘superfoods’ which can give your immune system that extra boost.

-Yoghurt – this is full of probiotics, that is, live cultured bacteria, or ‘friendly bacteria.’
-This is important for helping your digestive system absorb as many nutrients as possible, giving your immune system energy to fight off bugs.
+This is full of probiotics, that is, live cultured bacteria or ‘friendly bacteria’.
+This helps your digestive system absorb as many nutrients as possible and therefore gives your immune system the energy it needs to fight off bugs.

 Drinks to boost your immune system

-Tea – anyone who likes a good cuppa knows that it is the cure for all evil.
-However, now there is research to back up such thoughts.
-Tea has antioxidant effects.
-Green tea, in particular has health protective properties in the form of chemicals called phytochemicals.
+Anyone who likes a good cuppa knows that it is the cure for all evil however, now there is science to back up such thoughts.
+That’s because tea has antioxidant effects but even more promising for the immune system is the fact that green tea has health protective properties in the form of chemicals called phytochemicals.

-It is easy to incorporate immune boosting foods into your diet, by adding vegetables into a curry for example, or ending a meal with a healthy fruit salad.
-We have made it even easier by suggesting some recipes for you to try:
+By adding multiple vegetables to a curry or ending a meal with a healthy fruit salad it is pretty easy to incorporate lots of immune boosting foods into your diet.
+However, we have made it even easier by suggesting some recipes you could try:

 Originally published 5 September 2014 (updated on 11 October 2018)